Ned Zelic: Europe

 After being granted a work permit, he signed a one-year deal with Dutch side Helmond Sport in August 2006, working again with his former 1860 Munich teammate Gerald Vanenburg, who was coach there.
 However, he left Helmond after only two months due to knee problems and considered retirement.

 In January 2007, Zelic joined Georgian club FC Dinamo Tbilisi on a free transfer, where he played under former Czech National Team coach Dusan Uhrin.
 He announced his retirement from football in May 2008, after winning the Georgian Championship with Dinamo Tbilisi.

 He was selected in Four Four Two magazine's Top 25 Australian Footballers of All-Time.

 International career

 He has played for the Australia youth, Olympic and senior teams, but made himself unavailable in November 1999 after disagreements with coach Frank Farina.
 Zelic was captain of the Australian team that competed and finished 4th at the 1992 Summer Olympics in Barcelona.

 Personal life

 Ned Zelic attended Wanniassa High School in Canberra, ACT.
-Zelic is the older brother of former footballer turned actor Ivan Zelic and presenter Lucy Zelic.
+Zelic is the older brother of former footballer turned actor Ivan Zelic and presenter Lucy Zelić.